jsmnbom/potion-commotion/notes.md

 7 birbpage - flying
 8 birb - flying

-## Maybe
+## Maybe / Later

+More potions:
     Potion of dealing
     Potion of rain
     Potion of birb
     Potion of (something that makes plants ignore time of day) Daily missions
 Daily lootboxes
 Bird feather